bcgaudencio/ecommerce-website-adapted/README.md

 # Ecommerce-Website [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-The *Planet Shopify* is a ecommerce website.Developed using php in backend and mysql database and used html and bootstrap in frontend.
+The *Anhat* is a ecommerce website.Developed using php in backend and mysql database and used html and bootstrap in frontend.
 Also used [formspree](https://formspree.io) in contact form.

 ## Technologies